USACFI

 • Inclusion - Maximize diversity, connectivity, and accessibility among data projects, collaborators, and outputs.

-• Experimentation - Emphasize continuously iterative testing and data analysis.
+• Experimentation - Emphasize continuous iterative testing and data analysis.

 • Accountability - Behave ethically and transparently, fix mistakes quickly, and hold ourselves and others accountable.